dsboulder/query_reviewer/README.md

 ## Configuration ##

-The configuration file allows you to set configuration parameters shared across all rails environment, as well as overriding those shared parameteres with environment-specific parameters (such as disabling analysis on production!)
+The configuration file allows you to set configuration parameters shared across all rails environment, as well as overriding those shared parameteres with environment-specific parameters.

  * `enabled`: whether any output or query analysis is performed.
-Set this false in production!
+By default, it's disabled for all environments except development.
  * `inject_view`: controls whether the output automatically is injected before the &lt;/body&gt; in HTML output.
  * `profiling`: when enabled, runs the MySQL SET PROFILING=1 for queries longer than the `warn_duration_threshold` / 2.0
  * `production_data`: whether the duration of a query should be taken into account